Zywave/booster/src/_areas/application-framework/components/api-proxy.md

 ### Do I need to provide a bearer token?

-<span style="color: red">Providing a bearer token is an alternative that is not recommended because X, Y, Z. If you cannot A, B, C, then providing a bearer token as an alternative to E, F, G is acceptable.</span>
+<span style="color: red">Providing a bearer token is an alternative that is **not recommended** because any party in possession of the bearer token can exploit it.
+Bearer tokens need to be protected from disclosure in storage and in transport.
+If you cannot provide X, Y, Z, then providing a bearer token as an alternative to A, B, C is acceptable.</span>